AneesMuzzafer/elemental/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Elemental is a lightweight PHP MVC framework developed from scratch, designed for simplicity and flexibility.
-It incorporates various features to streamline web development and improve code organization.
+Elemental is a PHP framework developed from scratch for dynamic, user-friendly coding experiences.
+It incorporates various features  such as Dependency Injection  and follows the MVC architecture to streamline web development and improve code organization.
+Engineered with a passion for simplicity and flexibility, Elemental opens the doors to a realm where coding meets unparalleled control.

-**Where Magic Meets Control!**

 ## Features: